• Skip to primary navigation

 • Sweetcorn - Optional, I like the texture, color, and sweetness they add to this colorful salad.

-• Fresh herbs - Dill and flat-leaf parsley are my favorite herbs for this Russian salad.
+• Fresh herbs - fresh dill and flat-leaf parsley are my favorite herbs for this Russian salad.

 • Mayonnaise - Homemade mayonnaise provides the best flavor.
-However, you can use a good quality mayonnaise for the dressing with an addition of a teaspoon of mustard!
+However, you can use a high-quality good mayonnaise for the dressing with an addition of a teaspoon of mustard!

 How to Make Russian Olivier Salad?

-Peel and dice the carrots, place them in a saucepan filled with cold water and bring it to a boil on medium heat.
+Peel and dice the carrots, place them in a saucepan filled with cold water, and bring them to a boil on medium heat.

 peeled and diced carrots are in a pan filled with cold water